stefanpenner/ember-app-kit/README.md

 ## Cleanup

-You can remove the Gruntfile, tasks, since we won't be needing them anymore.
+You can remove the Gruntfile and tasks folder since we won't be needing them anymore.

 ### Troubleshooting